GoogleCloudPlatform/llm-pipeline-examples/examples/running-on-gke.md

 These limitations are accurate as of June 1, 2023.

-* USE_FASTER_TRANSFORMER is always true.
-Setting to false will not modify the flow, only FT-capable models will deploy properly.
 * `Tokenizer within the Predict image is based on the T5-base dictionary.`